Search BVI Yacht Charter

 Tortola is at the heart of the British Virgin Islands tropical archipelago and the center of BVI government and commerce.
 It’s surrounded by the main islands of Virgin Gorda, Anegada and Jost Van Dyke and 50 other small islets and cays.
-The BVIs are known for offering a warm welcome and laid-back atmosphere, which has never been more apparent since the hurricanes of 2017.
+The British Virgin Islands are known for offering a warm welcome and laid-back atmosphere, which has never been more apparent since the hurricanes of 2017.
 Use our itineraries to help plan your yacht charter, or read our BVI-specific blogs.
-If you have a BVI question, you’re welcome to call our team or request a quote.
+If you have a question, you’re welcome to call our team or request a quote.

-The BVIs are known for a vibrant nightlife among famous sailor’s bars, including the legendary Soggy Dollar Bar and Foxy’s on Jost Van Dyke with its famous Painkiller punch – you have been warned!
+The British Virgin Islands are known for a vibrant nightlife among famous sailor’s bars, including the legendary Soggy Dollar Bar and Foxy’s on Jost Van Dyke with its famous Painkiller punch – you have been warned!
 The islands are the perfect choice for all with so many spectacular spots to visit, great corals to discover and a colorful underwater world.
 It’s an easy sailing experience too with line of sight navigation and short legs between islands.

 The BVI is a sailor’s paradise with reliable trade winds, calm, sheltered clear waters and a beautiful archipelago of scenic islands.
 The islands are at the top of any sailor’s bucket list of chartering destinations for good reason, even after the recent powerful hurricanes.
 The BVI community has worked hard to recover from the damage and sailors have returned, enjoying the Caribbean spirit and hospitality.